TryAtSoftware/CleanTests/README.md

 }
 ```

-### Internal requirements and demands
+### Internal demands

-Every `clean utility` can depend on other `clean utiliites`.
-This relationship can be modelled throughout the `WithRequirements` attribute.
+Every `clean utility` can define `internal demands` throughout the `InternalDemands` attribute.
-When such `clean utility` participates in a variation, that same variation will be reused as many times as the number of possible instantiation procedures there are (according to the registered `clean utilities` of the required categories).

-Moreover, internal `demands` can be applied (throughout the `InternalDemands` attribute) to filter out the dependent `clean utilities` according to a predefined set of characteristics.
+This type of demanded characteristics can be used to filter out the dependent `clean utilities`.

 Example:
 ```C#